Dhyey0711/InventoryFlow/README.md

 Tool & equipment rentals

-Wholesale businesses
+Wholesale distributors

 Warehouses

 Small & medium businesses

-Startups needing organized stock control
+Startups needing inventory automation

 📌 How It Works

-Admin logs in to manage the system
+Admin logs into the system

-Products are added with stock details
+Products are added with stock, pricing, and category details

-Staff can issue and add stock
+Staff can add or issue stock

-Purchases/sales update the inventory automatically
+Purchases and sales automatically update inventory levels

-Admin can track all activity through dashboard & reports
+Admin monitors everything through dashboard and reports